 .
 FINANCIAL ANALYSES AND MODELING

-Section 2 is the groundwork of the Financial Model by which the Business Plan of the project.
+Section 2 is the groundwork of the Financial Model by which the Business Plan of the project was developed.

 The Financial Model is assigned to interpret the real business venture in figures and formal functional dependencies accomplishing a maximal isomorphism between them.
 The ultimate goal is an optimal control of the financial resource provided by the lender and/or investor - maximal profitability with minimum financial risk.
 To achieve those objectives it is expected the model to be formed in a hierarchical structure (pyramid), in this case of four stratification layers.